icon

 Future interest rate predictions for Canada

-Just as the lockdowns of COVID-19 began in March 2020, the Bank of Canada’s key overnight lending rate stood at 0.25%.
-And because of those lockdowns and the economic turmoil they caused, rates remained low until about March 2022 when the first of many rate hikes occurred, initially adding 25 basis points at the time.
+Just as the COVID-19 lockdown began in March 2020, the Bank of Canada’s key overnight lending rate stood at 0.25%.
+And because of those lockdowns and the economic turmoil they caused, rates remained low until about March 2022 when the first of many rate hikes occurred, initially adding 25 bps at the time.

-Since 2022, the Bank of Canada has raised rates 10 times to its current rate of 5.0%.
+Since 2022, the Bank of Canada has raised rates 10 times and it remained steady for almost a year starting July 2023 at 5.0%.
+On June 5, 2024, the Bank decided to reduce the rate by 25 bps, the first reduction in two years.
+A second rate cut this year came on July 24, with the bank cutting another 25 bps.
+The Bank continued its rate cut mission on September 4th, making it 75 bps reduction so far this year.
 For many looking to enter the housing market, the rate hikes have meant putting those dreams on hold, while others have seen their mortgage payments spike.

-During that time, as rates have increased, Gross Domestic Product in Canada has been trending lower.
-In Q1 of 2022, GDP stood at 1%, with a slight decline to 0.9% the following quarter.
-The higher cost of borrowing and slower demand has brought GDP to a 0.2% growth rate in the Q4 of 2023, which is up from the negative position seen in the previous quarter.
+During 2022-2023, as rates increased, Canada's real GDP was trending lower.
+In Q1 2022, GDP stood at 1%, with a slight decline to 0.9% the following quarter.
+The higher cost of borrowing and slower demand has brought GDP to a 0.5% growth rate in Q2 2024, which is up from the previous 0.4% position after recording three quarters of decline.

 What about the housing market?